survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 The above is the basic setup you'll need, regardless of your webpack configuration.
 Execute `npm run stats` now.
 After a while you should find *stats.json* at your project root.
 This file can be pushed through a variety of tools to understand better what's going on.

-W> Given you piggyback on the production target in the current setup, this process will clean the build directory!
+W> Given you piggyback on the production target in the current setup, this process cleans the build directory!
 If you want to avoid that, set up a separate target where you don't clean.

 ### `StatsWebpackPlugin` and `WebpackStatsPlugin`